 Adjusting to new student life in Canada

-Being a modern, progressive, open and tolerant multi-cultural country, Canada has become one of the favourite study abroad destinations for Indian students.
+Being a modern, progressive, open and tolerant multi-cultural country, Canada has become one of the favorite study abroad destination for Indian students.
 It has two official languages – English and French.
 This gives students an opportunity to learn a foreign language as well.

 The second largest country in the world has a lot to offer the international students studying there.
 Here are a few things that you’ll come across and also experience while living in Canada for your education.